-Although we didn’t go this time, many people recommended a visit to Isla Mujeres, so we will add this to the bucket list for next time!
+Although we didn’t go this time, many people recommended a visit to Isla Mujeres.
+We will add this to the bucket list for next time!

 So, my final thoughts on this Mexico adventure:

 - Most of my fears were unwarranted.
 I felt safe, safe, safe.
-I think I was only uncomfortable a few times, like when we got slightly lost on the side streets of an unknown neighborhood in Merida, and again when I pictured our cab driver kidnapping us and holding us for ransom, but did an actual person make me feel threatened?
+I think I was only uncomfortable a few times.
+For example, when we got slightly lost on the side streets of an unknown neighborhood in Merida.
+Additionally, I pictured our cab driver kidnapping us and holding us for ransom, but did an actual person make me feel threatened?
 Nope, just my overactive imagination!

 - I never in a million years imagined the joy I would feel at trying to speak the language.
 The longer I was there, the more I tried, as little as it was, to say a few words or phrases.
 It was fun!